FalseG0d/Algorithm-Data-Structure/Revision.md

                             4. Min Number of Insertions to Make String a Palindrome : Length(Original String) - Length(Longest Palindromic Sub-Sequence)

+            5. M

+        3. Matrix Chain Multiplication(MCM) : A String or Array is present, which has to broken down between variables i and j at another variable k.

 8. Data Structures  :